usnistgov/scapval/README.md

 - scap-schematron-rules - included in this repository /scap-schematron-rules
 - Apache Commons Codec - available via Maven Central
 - junit - available via Maven Central
-- mitre-cpe - todo
+- mitre-cpe - currently not available in Maven Central

-todo elaborate and provide command line build instructions?
+Once all the above decencies have been acquired and installed in your local maven repository.

+`mvn clean install package`

+Once complete, scapval will be ready for use in */scapval/target*

 License:
 ---------